Francesco Saverio Toppi

-Francesco Saverio Toppi (26 June 1925 – 2 April 2007) - born Vincenzo - was an Italian Catholic prelate and professed member from the Order of Friars Minor Capuchin who served as the Prelate of Pompei from 1990 until his resignation in 2001.
+Francesco Saverio Toppi (26 June 1925 – 2 April 2007) - born Vincenzo Toppi - was an Italian Capuchin who served as the Prelate of Pompei from 1990 until his resignation in 2001.
 Toppi fostered a deep devotion to the Blessed Mother and this devotion further developed and was solidified when he was appointed to oversee the Marian shrine in the Pompei prelature.
 He carried out his duties to the fullest as a teacher serving in Palermo and Naples prior to his episcopal appointment and served in various capacities of leadership for his order.

 Toppi's reputation for holiness and his rapport with the faithful led to calls after his death for his cause of beatification to be introduced and the cause was introduced on 3 October 2013 titling Toppi as a Servant of God.
-He was named as Venerable in 2022.
+He was named as venerable in 2022.